plone/documentation/develop/plone/content/uid.rst

 * Storing content-to-content references (Archetypes, ReferenceField)

-* Linking by UIDs (Kupu) - this enables persistent links even though the object is moved
+* Linking by UIDs - this enables persistent links even though the object is moved

 * Plain UID is supported by Archetypes only and is based on reference_catalog